Skip to main content

 LinkShot Data Visibility

-The authenticated /screenshots page uses the existing LinkShot data-writing contract and adds read-only review surfaces for screenshots, due view checks, and view logs.
+The authenticated /screenshots page uses LinkShot data and adds review surfaces for screenshots, due view checks, and view logs.
+LinkShot bulk-import writes share the same /api/deals/bulk-import/process path across the extension, website, and agent bridge so manual imports and agent imports create view-check videos consistently.

 Screenshots